 They went round and round in such a magnificent manner.

-Eikou left the Department of Justice ruminating over a growing sense of despondency.
+Eikou left the Department of Justice keenly sensing a growing sense of despondency.
 Over the weeks of deliberations, summer had ended for good.
 The dusk was aglow with the autumn rays of the setting sun.

 He stopped by the courthouse to confer with his law clerks and then returned home.
 The front gate was stained with the sepia light of the evening sun.
 Seika was sitting there on the bench.
 In the shadows beneath the eaves of the gate were a man and woman he didn’t recognize.